 Chlamydia and Gonorrhea: These STDs are treated with antibiotics.
 You should begin taking them if tests show you have chlamydia or gonorrhea or if you have been exposed to them, even though you may not have symptoms.
 Your sex partners will also have to be treated regardless of whether they have symptoms.
 Certain strains of gonorrhea have become resistant to some antibiotics, so you may have to take more than one drug to fight gonorrhea.
+Make sure your partner also seeks treatment.
+You should get retested after three months to make sure the infection has cleared, even if your partner has been treated.
 Failure to treat chlamydia or gonorrhea can result in permanent damage to your reproductive organs and an inability to get pregnant.

 Genital herpes : Once you are infected with genital herpes, the virus remains in your body for life.
 After the first outbreak, herpes may flare up several times per year, but these episodes may lessen over time.
-Antiviral medication (such as Zovirax, Famvir, and Valtrex) can help reduce the length and severity of both the initial and subsequent herpes outbreaks.
+Antiviral medication (such as Famvir, Valtrex, and Zovirax) can help reduce the length and severity of both the initial and subsequent herpes outbreaks.
 If you have outbreaks often, you may want to use suppressive therapy.
 In suppressive therapy, your doctor prescribes medicine for you to take every day, to prevent you from getting a herpes outbreak.